 Zhangjiajie National Forest Park

-In 1982 it was recognized as China’s first national forest park with an area of 4,810 ha.
+In 1982, it was designated China’s first national forest park, covering 4,810 ha.
 Zhangjiajie National Forest Park is part of the Wulingyuan Scenic Area.
-In 2004, Zhangjiajie Geopark was listed as a UNESCO global geopark.
+In 2004, Zhangjiajie Geopark was listed as a UNESCO Global Geopark.
 Zhangjiajie National Forest Park is divided into:

-I recommend staying in this area.
 The Pullman Hotel is a convenient option close to the park entrance.
+If you prefer something more unique and authentic, this is the option for you.

 Tianzi Mountain Nature Reserve/Tianzi Shan (天子山)